UPDATE: Cava has permanently closed.

 Andorra is a tiny little country nestled between France and Spain in the Pyrenees mountains.
 Escudella is often referred to as Andorra’s national dish.
-We wanted to eat traditional escudella for the Andorra stop, and while it wasn’t readily available on any Toronto restaurant menus, we found a few spots that were willing to put their chefs to the test and put it on their Saturday evening menu.
-Typically eaten in winter, this dish is a big meaty hearty stew that will make meat-lovers very happy.
-We found the perfect place to make us escudella… Cava at Yonge and St. Clair.
-A restaurant that proudly invites diners to “Just Let Us Cook For You” is exactly what we needed.
-And you should definitely let Cava cook for you… look at what came to the table leading up to the main star of the dinner…
+Typically eaten in winter, this dish is a big meaty hearty stew.
+We wanted to try traditional escudella and found the perfect place to make it for us, since it isn’t a readily available menu item in Toronto: Cava at Yonge and St. Clair.
+This restaurant invites diners to “Just Let Us Cook For You” and you should let them.
+Look at what came to the table leading up to the main star of the dinner…

 Escudella means bowl and it is traditionally cooked up for family gatherings like a Christmas feast.
 It’s a huge stew prepared as a one-pot winter meal, with a variety of vegetables and a selection of different meats such as veal, meatballs, chicken, pig snout/trotters, and delicious butifarra sausage which is a very juicy pork sausage that is an important part of Catalan cuisine.
 Even though it was a beautiful mild April evening, we were very happy to see this steaming hot stew arrive at the table.
 It was perfect.